Visiting the Park

 The Visitor Center

-The Visitor Center has some very informative exhibits, plus the award-winning 15-minute film, A Year in the Desert.
+The Visitor Center is open and has some very informative exhibits, plus the award-winning 15-minute film, A Year in the Desert.

 There are more wonders in this desert than anyone could see in a lifetime, including wildflowers, which usually start blooming in force in late February or early March.
 Varieties of cactus bloom at all elevations but at different times, and for wildflower buffs they are the real prize.
 They tend to be "specimen" blossoms in colors ranging from red to yellow, and green.
 Other plants, such as the red chuparosa and the yellow brittlebush, show themselves as a mass of tiny flowers covering the surface of a shrub, or even a field of shrubs, or, in a good year, a broad expanse of pink sand verbena.
 It is often impossible to predict how desert plants will respond to the timing and amounts of rainfall and the fluctuations of temperature.